-Tickets for the concert, which takes place at CHRIST CHURCH DOWNEND on Friday 16 June 2023, are available online HERE and from MELANIE'S KITCHEN in Downend (cash only).
-They are priced at £15 each in advance or £17 on the door.
-Doors open at 7.30pm and the entertainment starts around 7.45pm.
+Tickets for the concert, which takes place at CHRIST CHURCH DOWNEND on Friday 15 December 2023, are available online HERE and from MELANIE'S KITCHEN in Downend (cash only).
+They are priced at £14 each in advance or £16 on the door.
+Doors open at 7.30pm and the music starts around 7.45pm.

-There will be a bar, stocking cider, soft drinks, wine, hot drinks and real ale from locally-based HOP UNION BREWERY.
+There will be a bar, stocking cider, soft drinks, wine, hot drinks and real ale from locally-based Hop Union Brewery.
+There will also be mulled wine on offer!
 Audience members are encouraged to bring their own glass/mug/tankard, as well as reusable bottles for water, as part of the drive to be more environmentally aware; there is a 50p discount for those that do.
-There will also be sweet treats available at the bar courtesy of Radstock-based THE GREAT CAKE COMPANY, as well as a prize draw, which helps to fund the support artists for each concert.
+There will also be sweet treats available at the bar courtesy of the Radstock-based Great Cake Company, as well as a prize draw, which helps to fund the support artists for each concert.